minollisantiago/dotfiles/README.md

 ssh-add ~/.ssh/id_rsa
 ```

-You can also add this to your `~/.bashrc` or `~/.zshrc` file to automatically add the key to the agent, the first time you open a terminal after adding it, it will prompt you for the passphrase. **Note: remember to source your .bashrc/.zshrc file after adding it**.
+You can also add this to your `~/.bashrc` or `~/.zshrc` file to automatically add the key to the agent, the first time you open a terminal each session, it will prompt you for the passphrase. **Note: remember to source your .bashrc/.zshrc file after adding it**.

 ##### For windows
-For windows you only need to add the key to the ssh-agent **ONLY once**:
+If you are using powershell, open a new terminal with admin privileges and add the key to the ssh-agent:

 ```powershell
 ssh-add "path\to\the\keys\.ssh\id_rsa"